strongloop/strong-supervisor/README.md

-                     absolute (default is supervisor.log) -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE already has a valid pid in it (default is not to) --size N           Set the cluster size (default is 1).
+                     absolute (default is supervisor.log) -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE already has a valid pid in it (default is not to) --size N           Set the cluster size (default is 'CPUs').
   --no-profile       Do not profile with StrongOps (default is to profile
                      if registration data is found).